Lexus ES Hybrid Performance

 - "Though we might not have predicted as much going into this review, after driving both ES models back-to-back it's the hybrid ES 300h that comes off as the far more appealing car.
 It's not as quick as the V-6 -- the run to 60 mph takes a leisurely 7.6 seconds -- but in around-town driving its instant-torque electric motors and seamless CVT make it feel livelier (despite the hybrid weighing 161 pounds more than the ES 350)." -- Motor Trend (2013)

 Acceleration and Power

-The 2013 Lexus ES 300h is powered by a 2.5-liter four-cylinder engine and electric motor/generator, which produce 200 horsepower combined.
+The 2014 Lexus ES 300h has a 2.5-liter four-cylinder engine and an electric motor that produce 200 horsepower combined.
 A continuously variable transmission (CVT) routes power to the front wheels.
-The EPA reports that the ES 300h gets 40/39 mpg city/highway, which is considerably better than the BMW ActiveHybrid 3, but not as good as the redesigned Lincoln MKZ Hybrid.
-Lexus says that the ES 300h’s EV drive mode allows it to travel short distance at low speeds on electric power alone.
+The ES 300h gets an EPA-estimated 40/39 mpg city/highway, which is better than the fuel economy of the BMW ActiveHybrid 3 and Infiniti Q50 Hybrid, but not as good as the Lincoln MKZ Hybrid’s fuel economy estimates.

 Handling and Braking